cavemoa/edge_bioacoustics/README.md

 Large audio files, local databases, model exports, secrets, virtual environments, and machine-specific YAML config files should stay out of Git.

+## License

+This project is licensed under the GNU General Public License v3.0.
+See [LICENSE](LICENSE) for the full license text.